Goth-Rei-Codes/selenium-setup-guillotine/Features/selenium-gatsu/README.md

 # Updates
 *  2/9/2022
     * Code improvements
-    * It is now possible to choose between 2 type of analysis of builds:
+    * It is now possible to choose between 2 type of builds' analysis:
        ### Analysis with no failed
         The method generateAnalysisNoFailed() generates 3 files:
         * Build1 unique tests list